Light

 • In winter or low-light climates, supplement with a grow light rather than accepting a permanently dim spot

-• Keep the plant in a location that stays reasonably warm rather than near a cold draft or unheated room
+• Keep the plant somewhere that stays reliably warm rather than near a cold draft or unheated room

 Quick Summary